 In accordance with the Crime Awareness and Campus Safety Security Act of 1990, the college records for and provides to the college community a detailed report of certain campus criminal activity.
-All members of the OCOM community are advised to carefully safeguard personal possessions, academic materials, automobiles, bicycles, etc. Anyone whose personal safety has been threatened or violated should report such instances directly to the Vice President of Planning and Operations (phil.lundberg@ocom.edu, or x115).
+All members of the OCOM community are advised to carefully safeguard personal possessions, academic materials, automobiles, bicycles, etc. Anyone whose personal safety has been threatened or violated should report such instances directly to theVice President of HR and Operations (amber.appleton@ocom.edu or x106).
 Individuals found to have threatened or violated the personal safety of others are subject to disciplinary action including dismissal or suspension from the college.